-According to the National Institutes of Health (NIH), a “rare cancer” is one with a prevalence of fewer than 200,000 affected individuals in the United States.
-Many rare cancers are drastically underfunded, leaving patients with limited treatment options.
-Memorial Sloan-Kettering Cancer Center, the nation’s preeminent center for research and treatment, is committed to changing that.
+According to the National Institutes of Health (NIH), a "rare cancer" is one with a prevalence of fewer than 200,000 affected individuals in the United States.
+Research on many rare cancers is drastically underfunded, leaving patients with limited treatment options.
+Memorial Sloan Kettering Cancer Center, the nation's preeminent center for cancer research and treatment, is committed to changing that.

-100% of the funds go directly to Memorial Sloan-Kettering Cancer Center and are allocated within six months of each event.
-The donations help fund the most promising research and clinical trials, and have led to better treatments for cancer patients worldwide.
-If you want to actively fight cancer, you should join the battle with us.
+100% of the funds go directly to Memorial Sloan Kettering Cancer Center and are allocated within six months of each event.
+The donations go to the most promising research and clinical trials, and have led to better treatments for cancer patients worldwide.
+If you want to actively fight cancer, join the battle with us.

-Since its inception in 2007, Cycle for Survival has raised over $31.5 million dollars for rare cancer research and funded 53 clinical trials and research studies.
-Cycle’s direct funding has drastically reduced the time it takes for treatments to reach patients — in some cases cutting the span from years to months.
+Since its inception in 2007, Cycle for Survival has raised over $51.5 million for rare cancer research and contributed to 85 clinical trials and research studies.
+The direct funding has drastically reduced the time it takes for treatments to reach patients—in some cases cutting the span from years to months.

 Cancer Biology and Genetics Program scientists are working to determine whether inhibiting a gene called CSF-1R might suppress the development of certain brain tumors called gliomas.